Clearwater Wrongful Death Attorneys

 For nearly 25 years, our Clearwater wrongful death lawyers have been helping families of those who have lost their lives due to negligence.
 We have obtained more than $90 million in settlements and trial verdicts for our clients.
 Our goal is to provide wrongfully injured persons with exceptional legal representation and protect families in any situation where a life was cut short due to another’s negligence.

-At the Fernandez Firm, our attorneys represent clients on a contingent-fee basis.
+At the Fernandez Firm Accident Injury Attorneys, our attorneys represent clients on a contingent-fee basis.
 That means, we don’t charge hourly fees for our time or for any legal consultations.
 Instead, our fees are based on a percentage of your ultimate settlement recovery or jury verdict.
 This way, you get immediate access to our legal services without any strain on your family’s financial resources.
 Call now or contact our Clearwater attorneys today by completing our free case evaluation form.

 Who Can File A Clearwater Wrongful Death Suit?